Capital punishment by country: Abolition chronology

-The table below lists in chronological order the 109 UN member or observer states that have completely abolished the death penalty.
-In the century after the abolition of capital punishment by Venezuela in 1863, only 11 more countries followed, not counting temporary abolitions that were later reversed.
-From the 1960s onwards, abolition accelerated: 4 countries abolished capital punishment in the 1960s (a record up to that time for any decade), 11 in the 1970s, and 10 in the 1980s.
-After the Cold War, many more countries followed: 36 countries abolished capital punishment in the 1990s, with 9 in 1990 alone, 23 in the 2000s, 11 in the 2010s, and 7 so far in the 2020s.
-Since 1985, there have been only 6 years when no country has abolished the death penalty: 2001, 2003, 2011, 2013, 2018 and 2024.
+The table below lists in chronological order the 110 UN member or observer states that have completely abolished the death penalty as of 2025, with Lebanon joining in 2026.
+As mentioned above, Amnesty International also includes Kosovo, which has limited international recognition, and the Cook Islands and Niue, which are dependencies of New Zealand but have autonomy in this regard, bringing the total number of abolitionist countries in its reports to 114.
+In the century after the abolition of capital punishment by Venezuela in 1863, until 1959 only 9 more countries followed, not counting temporary abolitions that were later reversed.
+From the 1960s onwards, abolition accelerated: 4 countries abolished capital punishment in the 1960s (a record up to that time for any decade), 10 in the 1970s, and 11 in the 1980s.
+After the end of Cold War, many more countries followed: 37 countries abolished capital punishment in the 1990s, with 9 in 1990 alone, 22 in the 2000s, 10 in the 2010s, and 7 between 2020 and August 2026.
+Since 1985, there have been only 7 years when no country has abolished capital punishment: 2001, 2003, 2011, 2013, 2018, 2024, and 2025.

-When a country has abolished, re-instated, and abolished again (e.g. Philippines, Switzerland, Portugal, Italy) only the later abolition date is included.
-Countries which have abolished and since reinstated it and have yet to abolish it again (e.g. Liberia, Malawi) are excluded altogether.
-Dependent territories are considered being under the jurisdiction of their parent country – which leads to unexpectedly late abolition dates for the UK, New Zealand and the Netherlands, where Jersey (UK), the Cook Is (NZ), and the Netherlands Antilles, were the last territories of those states to abolish capital punishment, and all were later than the abolitions on the respective mainlands.
+When a country has abolished, reinstated, and re-abolished (e.g. Philippines, Switzerland, Portugal, Italy) only the later abolition date is included.
+Countries which have abolished and since reinstated it and are yet to abolish it again (e.g. Liberia, Malawi) are excluded altogether.
 References are in the continental tables above and not repeated here.
-Federal countries such as the United States where it has not been abolished everywhere do not appear, even if some jurisdictions in that country have abolished the death penalty.
+Federal countries such as the United States where it has not been abolished everywhere do not appear, even if some jurisdictions in that country have abolished capital punishment.